YousefAli-1/EmailSpamChecker/README.md

 # EmailSpamChecker
-Software that takes the content of an Email and checks for famous spam words and if thescore exceeds a certain level the Email will be conicdered spam.
+Software that takes the content of an Email and checks for famous spam words and if thescore exceeds a certain level the Email will be conicdered spam.\n
 Used Data Structure : Trie.
 Implemented Trie & functions that check if the Email is spam.
 Implemented using C++ and Qt for GUI.